 Just the perfect blendship.

 I loved the whole film.
 (Except that weird and totally out of place big lipped alligator moment when Elisa starts singing "you'll never know."
 That needed to be cut.)

 One of the best things about this movie?
 The narrative treats Elisa like a person.
 She is not a plot device who exists solely to help the male move his story along.
 She is not a walking juvenile fantasy.
 Her value does not lie in how pretty she is.
-She is not a cliched Strong Female Character, there to be tough and punch out misogynists, because del Toro understands that depicting women as equals does not mean depicting women as masculine.
+She is not a cliched Strong Female Character, there to be tough and punch out misogynists, because del Toro understands that depicting women as equals does not necessarily mean depicting women as masculine.
 (Nothing wrong with masculine women.
 Just making a point here.)